 My $dayjob is linux sysadmin, so I’m comfortable using open source router firmware and other open source tools and applications.
 Of course, there are a lot of different ways to put open source software together, and a lot of choices.
 The approach outlined here is just one way to accomplish what I wanted.

 - Get a router that supports it, and install openwrt, an open source, and very customizable router firmware.
+Get an image with a web interface – Luci.
 Get it working first.

 - Install some additional packages to openwrt: tinyproxy, luci-app-tinyproxy.